• Session No.26 Tire / Road Characteristics, Contact Properties and Related Technologies III -Tire Mechanisms Toward the Future- (OS)

 Investigation of μ-S Characteristics Using an Indoor Flat Road Tire Measurement System

-Masami Matsubara (Waseda University)・Daisuke Yokoi (Suzuki Motor)・Takayuki Toyoshima (Honda Racing Corporation)・Takeshi Hotaka (Honda Motor)・Ichiro Kageyama (Nihon University)・Hideki Sakai (Kindai University)・Hiroshi Tachiya (Kanazawa University)・Yoshiho Oda (Ono Sokki)・Kazuaki Inoue (A&D Company)・Masahiko Matsumoto (Kokusai)・Naohiro Ishigami (TOYO TIRE)・Isao Kuwayama (Bridgestone)・Yoshinori Saito (Nihon Michelin Tire)・Haruyuki Suzuki (Sumitomo Rubber Industries)・Naoto Miyashita (The Yokohama Rubber)
+Masami Matsubara (Waseda University)・Daisuke Yokoi (Suzuki Motor)・Takayuki Toyoshima (Honda Racing)・Takeshi Hotaka (Honda R&D)・Ichiro Kageyama (Advanced Road Surface Friction Database Research Association/Nihon University)・Hideki Sakai (Kindai University)・Hiroshi Tachiya (Kanazawa University)・Yoshiho Oda (Ono Sokki)・Kazuaki Inoue (A&D)・Masahiko Matsumoto (Kokusai Keisoku)・Naohiro Ishigami (Toyo Tire)・Isao Kuwayama (Bridgestone)・Yoshinori Saito (Nihon Michelin Tire)・Haruyuki Suzuki (Sumitomo Rubber Industries)・Naoto Miyashita (The Yokohama Rubber)

 In this study, the μ–S characteristics were investigated using an indoor flat road tire measurement system that enables stable control of environmental conditions, including road surface position, vertical load, tire inflation pressure, and water film thickness.
 The μ–S characteristics were measured under low-speed conditions while varying the dry and wet road surface, vertical load, and tire inflation pressure.
 The results demonstrated high reproducibility of the μ–S curves regardless of the measurement section, highlighting the superiority of the indoor testing environment.